 and instrumentals.
 She

-is an officer in the Order of Canada.
+is an Officer in the Order of Canada.

-country.
+communists.
 Political friends knew her as a great communicator of radical

 ideas and for her loyalty.